DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting To Choose? (2019)

 Premium Telephone Support

-Customers on the other plans, such as the shared hosting options and the entry-level DreamPress plan, as well as those who need more callbacks than their plan includes, can pay $9.95 per call back request, or $14.95 monthly for 3 callbacks per month.
+Customers on the other plans, such as the shared hosting options and the entry-level DreamPress plan, as well as those who need more callbacks than their plan includes, can pay $9.95 per call back request, or $14.95 monthly for three callbacks per month.

 DreamPress WordPress Support Service

 When it comes to support, DreamPress customers also get priority access to a team of in-house WordPress experts that are separate from the staff supporting customers of the other plans.
-The aim of this is to ensure that DreamPress customers get faster access to support staff, who also have greater WordPress expertise.
+The aim of this is to ensure DreamPress customers get faster access to support staff, who also have greater WordPress expertise.

 Jetpack Support Service

-If you choose either the DreamPress Plus or Pro plan, which includes the Jetpack Professional subscription, you also get access to the Jetpack WordPress support staff, giving you another place to turn to for help with your website.
+If you choose either the DreamPress Plus or Pro plan, which include the Jetpack Professional subscription, you also get access to the Jetpack WordPress support staff, giving you another place to turn to for help with your website.